tuckerrc/inaturalist-data-demo/README.md

 # iNaturalist Observations Data

-Workflow to download a bound box of iNaturalist observations
+Workflow to download a bounded box of iNaturalist observations

 ## Diagram